Existential Psychologist |

 Clay Routledge’s work focuses on helping people reach their full potential and build meaningful lives.
-Clay spent two decades in academia as a professor of psychology, professor of management, and distinguished professor of business.
-During that time, he taught undergraduate, MBA, and PhD courses in social and personality psychology, cultural psychology, research methods, and team leadership.
-He also published more than 100 academic papers, co-edited three books, authored three books, and received numerous awards for his scholarly research and student mentorship.
-In 2022, Clay joined Archbridge Institute as Vice President of Research and Director of the Human Flourishing Lab.
+He spent two decades as a professor of psychology, and management, and distinguished professor of business.
+He taught undergraduate, MBA, and PhD courses in social/personality psychology, cultural psychology, research methods, and team leadership.
+He’s published more than 100 academic papers, co-edited three books, authored three books, and received numerous awards for research and mentorship.

-Clay is currently Executive Vice President and Chief Operating Officer (COO) at Archbridge Institute, where he also leads the Institute’s Human Flourishing Lab and is coeditor of Profectus, a magazine on human progress and flourishing.
+Clay is Executive Vice President and Chief Operating Officer (COO) at Archbridge Institute, Director of the Human Flourishing Lab, and coeditor of Profectus.

-Subscribe to read Clay’s weekly newsletter Flourishing Friday here.
+Subscribe to read his weekly newsletter Flourishing Friday.

 Featured work in: